nhinsch/katacoda-scenarios/up-and-running-with-serverless/01-05-create-serverless-yaml.md

           event: s3:ObjectRemoved:*
 ```

-This is creating the S3 bucket and Lambda function that we're going to be using.
-As a handler it uses the `handler` function that we just wrote in `create-image-upload-url.js`.
+This will create the S3 bucket and Lambda function that we're going to be using.
+The Lambda function will use the `handler` that we just wrote in `create-image-upload-url.js`.

 [Serverless.yml reference](https://serverless.com/framework/docs/providers/aws/guide/serverless.yml/)